 I’d pick my position on the field, sub out when I wanted, sub back in when I wanted, relax when I wanted - he was hands-off.
 This let me build my own momentum at my own pace, and kindle my fire instead of putting it out by wondering if my authority figure was upset about something random or suspected my mutiny.
 From a team perspective, I played my absolute best under Oscar, so for the most part, everyone was happy that I kept scoring goals & helped out the team offensively.
 It was a win-win.

 In addition to the freedom - O, the Freedom - there was meaning and value.
 I developed communication skills, leadership skills, understood how to lose, and formed deep bonds & core memories with my teammates without any overtones of resentment.
 So when I started Evergray, I wanted to create deep, meaningful work that changed peoples' lives, and shaped the world into a better form.
 This is tough to do when you're an employee working for someone else's mediocre vision.
 (There's nothing wrong with wanting a nice, quiet life where you make just enough waves - that just wasn't for me.)

 I’d always thought that I’d start my own business, but assumed that’d it’d be in my 30s, after seemingly countless years of education and working for a corporation before finally mustering up the courage and vision.
-Instead, I found myself a single mom, three quarters of the way through my Associate’s of Business degree, working as a mortgage loan officer, feeling a pull of something so much stronger than me that it just had to manifest.
+Instead, I found myself a single mom in my 20s, three quarters of the way through my Associate’s of Business degree, working as a mortgage loan officer, feeling a pull of something so much stronger than me that it just had to manifest.

 And it did.